LogoLaunchSaaS

 checkout.session.completed (mode=subscription)Ignored — subscriptions handled by invoice.paid

-invoice.paidCreate order + upsert entitlement to active
+invoice.paidCreate order + active entitlement (duplicate entitlement inserts ignored)

 customer.subscription.created (trialing)Create entitlement with status trialing